pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 ## **How we teach this**
-* dataloader documentation should be updated to include:
+* Dataloader documentation updates:
   * Add a new parameter: num_batch_workers
-    * Default value should be prefetch_factor
+    * Default value should be num_batch_workers = prefetch_factor
     * If num_batch_workers > prefetch_factor, a warining should be issued: "There is no benefit in setting num_batch_workers > prefetch_factor, please consider setting it to None.
-This would set num_batch_workers = prefetch_factor by default"
+This would set num_batch_workers = prefetch_factor, by default"
   * Revise parameter description: prefetch_factor

 ## Resolution